top of page

 Cuauhtérroc shrugged.
 “I do not know.”

-Kiyla knelt beside Cora and shook her vigorously.
+Kiyla ripped open Cora’s tent and jostled her with vigor.
 “Get up,” she rasped, “if you wanna live.”

 “What’s going on?”
 Cora said through a half-asleep moan.
 “What’s that horrid smell?”